 Cell culture.
-Human healthy primary CD4+ T-cells were isolated from healthy blood donors’ buffy coats (purchased from American Red Cross Blood Service, Columbus, OH) using a negative selection kit (RosetteSep Human CD4+ T Cell Enrichment Cocktail, STEMCELL Technologies) as described (39).
-Isolated CD4+ T cells were maintained in complete RPMI media containing interleukin-2 (20 U/ml, Peprotech) and activated with phytohemagglutinin A as described (39).
-Human embryonic kidney cell line HEK293T and the HIV-1 indicator cell line GHOST/X4/R5 were cultured as described (39).
+Human healthy primary CD4+ T-cells were isolated from healthy blood donors’ buffy coats (purchased from American Red Cross Blood Service, Columbus, OH) using anti-human CD4-coated magnetic particles according to the manufacturer’s instructions (BD Biosciences) as described (St Gelais et al., 2014; St Gelais et al., 2015).
+Isolated CD4+ T cells were maintained in complete RPMI media containing interleukin-2 (20 U/ml, Peprotech) and activated with phytohemagglutinin A (PHA, Sigma-Aldrich) as described (St Gelais et al., 2014).
+HEK293T cells, Jurkat cells, and the HIV-1 indicator cell line GHOST/X4/R5 were cultured as described (St Gelais et al., 2014; St Gelais et al., 2015).
 HeLa cells overexpressing the empty vector (pPB-CAG), YTHDF1, YTHDF2, or YTHDF3 were maintained in complete DMEM containing 2 µg/ml of puromycin.
+All parental cell lines were obtained from the American Type Culture Collection (ATCC) and the identity of the cell lines has been authenticated using short tandem repeat profiling or genotyping methods as described (Wu et al., 2004).
+All the cell lines were tested negative for mycoplasma contamination using a PCR-based universal mycoplasma detection kit (ATCC).

 Cell proliferation assay.
-Cell proliferation of HeLa cells or Jurkat cells with YTHDF1-3 overexpression or knockdown were determined by the MTS assay (Promega) as described (32).
+Cell proliferation of HeLa cells or Jurkat cells with YTHDF1–3 overexpression or knockdown respectively were determined by the MTS assay (Promega) as described (St Gelais et al., 2015).
 Cells (2×104) were plated in triplicate in a 96-well plate and cultured for 3 days and the absorbance was read at 490 nm at the indicated times.

 Plasmids and shRNA- and siRNA-mediated gene silencing.
-HIV-1 proviral DNA vector pNL4-3, pNL-Luc-E−R+ containing a firefly luciferase reporter gene and the empty vector control were described (40).
-The pPB-CAG plasmid vector was used to overexpress the YTHDF1-3 proteins in HeLa cells. pLenti vectors carrying specific YTHDF1-3 shRNAs (Supplemental Table S2) were used to knockdown of YTHDF1-3 proteins in different cell types as described (32).
-Jurkat cells transduced with lentivirus containing shRNAs specific for YTHDF1, YTHDF2, and YTHDF3 were maintained in puromycin (3 µg/ml) containing RPMI complete media.
-FTO, METTL3 and METTL14 gene expression in HEK293T cells was silenced using specific siRNA (Qiagen, sequences listed in Supplemental Table S3) transfected with the Lipofectamin RNAiMax reagent (Invitrogen) according to the manufacturer protocol.
+HIV-1 proviral DNA vector pNL4-3, pNL-Luc-E−R+ containing a firefly luciferase reporter gene and the empty vector control were described (de Silva et al., 2012).
+The pPB-CAG plasmid vector was used to overexpress the YTHDF1–3 proteins in HeLa cells. pLenti vectors carrying specific YTHDF1–3 shRNAs (Table 1) were used to knockdown of YTHDF1–3 proteins in different cell types as described (St Gelais et al., 2015).
+Jurkat cells transduced with lentivirus containing shRNAs specific for YTHDF1, YTHDF2, and YTHDF3 were maintained in puromycin (3 µg/ml) containing complete RPMI media.
+AlkBH5, FTO, METTL3 and METTL14 gene expression in HEK293T cells was silenced by two rounds of siRNA transfection using specific siRNA (Qiagen, sequences listed in Table 2) transfected with the Lipofectamin RNAiMax reagent (Invitrogen) according to the manufacturer protocol (reversible siRNA transfection method).
+Briefly, HEK293T cells (1.5×105) were transfected with specific siRNA or a non-specific control (80 nM).
+At 24 hr post-transfection, media were replaced and the second round of siRNA transfection was performed using the same siRNA concentration (80 nM).
+The pNL4-3 construct (0.5 μg) was transfected into the cells (1.5×105) 6 hr after of the second round transfection and cells were harvested for immunoblotting 36 hr after the proviral DNA transfection.